 An increasing global emphasis on reaching net-zero emissions

 The world needs to reach net-zero emissions by 2050 to limit global warming to under 1.5°C. This requires a complete transformation of how energy is produced, transported, and consumed.
-Net-zero emissions are at the center of our environmental strategy, therefore it’s important to understand what they mean.
+Net-zero emissions are at the center of our environmental strategy; therefore, it’s important to understand what they mean.
 The most recent climate science confirms that net-zero emissions must be reached by 2050 if global warming is to be kept to less than 1.5°C.

 This year and for the ensuing decades, the net-zero transformation will pick up speed.
 By 2050, more than 130 nations have already committed to achieving net-zero greenhouse gas emissions.
 It is unlikely, nonetheless, that present commitments will stop climate change below the 1.5°C scenario to prevent its worst effects, even after further international conferences such as COP.
 By 2030, global greenhouse gas emissions must be cut in half from 2010 levels (a third of which must come from a decrease in methane).